The BIG IDEA

 Allow the group to discuss.
 When we see how holy and amazing Jesus is and how sinful we are, we realize how unworthy we are.
 But Jesus in his grace (undeserved favor) accepts us and makes it possible for us to be his special messengers too.

-7. Why do we need to see God’s holiness and our sinfulness to appreciate the grace that comes to us through Jesus Christ (see the Gospel Centered Life of God’s Holiness, Our Sinfulness, and the Growing Cross that I can’t figure out how to paste into this doc)?
+7. Why do we need to see God’s holiness and our sinfulness to appreciate the grace that comes to us through Jesus Christ?

 Allow the group to discuss.
 Just as Isaiah and Peter appreciated God’s grace when they experienced God’s holiness and their own sinfulness, the same is true for us.
 Seeing God’s holiness and our sinfulness shows us how hopeless we are unless God steps in to help us.
 This is exactly what he does through Jesus’ death on the cross for our sins.
 Trusting in Jesus brings us forgiveness of our sin and lets us live in the presence of a holy God.
 The more we grow in seeing God’s holiness and our sinfulness, the more we appreciate the grace of Jesus’ cross.
 The cross “looms large” in our lives.

-8. There are lots of ways we “shrink Jesus’ cross” in our experience.
-Look at this list for some of the ways this happens.
-What is one of the ways on this list you can relate to?
+- What is one of the ways on this list that you can relate to?

 *9. How can a growing appreciation of Jesus’ grace keep you from “shrinking Jesus’ cross” in the way you mentioned?